 Getting help with cold calling

 If you’re still not 100% happy with the idea of calling your prospects, why not ask a virtual assistant?
 Phone calling is one of the key skills for a virtual assistant.
-They can work with you on your script and provide provide outsourced telemarketing services or help with business appointment setting.
+A telemarketing virtual assistant can work with you on your script and help with business appointment setting.
 That means all you need to do is approve the script and wait for the appointments to go into your diary, when you can meet those prospects face-to-face.
 Virtual assistants’ services are cost-effective, time-effective and give you access to experienced resource without needing to employ someone on a permanent basis, and for cold-calling scripts, advice and implementation, allow you to use a critical sales channel without having to do the calls yourself.

 If you’re short on time and need help with your cold calling, or would like to learn more about our other virtual business assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.